Mixed-race Dominicans

 Mixed Dominicans (Dominicanos mixtos) or Moreno Dominicans (Dominicanos morenos), also referred to as mulatto, mestizo or historically zambo, are Dominicans who are of mixed ancestry (mainly white and black, to a lesser extent native), these stand out for having brown skin.
 Representing 71.72% of the Dominican Republic's population, they are by far the single largest racial grouping of the country.

-Mixed Dominicans are the descendants from the racial integration between the Europeans, Native Americans, and later the Africans.
+Mixed Dominicans are the descendants from the racial integration between the Europeans, the Indigenous population, and later the Africans.
 They have a total population of over 6 million.

 The Dominican Republic was the site of the first European settlement in the Americas, the Captaincy General of Santo Domingo founded in 1493.
 After the arrival of Europeans and the founding of the colony, Black African people were imported to the island.
 The fusion of European, native Taino, and African influences contributed to the development of present-day Dominican culture.

 History

 Native peoples

 Prior to European colonization the inhabitants of the island were the Arawakan-speaking Taíno, a seafaring people who moved into Hispaniola from the north-east region of South America, displacing earlier inhabitants, c.
 AD 650.
 The native Tainos divided the island into several chiefdoms and engaged in farming, fishing, as well as hunting, and gathering.

 The Spaniards arrived in 1492.
 Columbus and his crew were the first Europeans to encounter the Taíno people.
 Columbus described the native Taínos as a physically tall, and well-proportioned people, with a noble character.
 After initially amicable relationships, the Taínos fought against the conquest, led by the female Chief Anacaona of Xaragua and her ex-husband Chief Caonabo of Maguana, as well as Chiefs Guacanagaríx, Guamá, Hatuey, and Enriquillo.
 The latter's successes gained his people an autonomous enclave for a time on the island.
 Within a few years after 1492 the population of Taínos had declined drastically, due to warfare and intermixing.
 Census records from 1514 reveal that at least 40% of Spanish men in Santo Domingo were married to Taíno women, and many present-day Dominicans have significant Taíno ancestry.